 Likewise, brand journalists know that when they create content, they must also work off some of the principles associated with traditional marketing.
 For instance, the content plan must have a clear vision and a definitive purpose.

 Some goals of brand content include lead generation, brand awareness, and educating potential clients on why your organization is best.
+You might also be wondering, what is social journalism?

 5 Examples of Brand Journalism